 2. Fries

-Fries (frites in French or frieten in Flemish) are somewhat the national dish of Belgium.
+Belgium's national pride shines through in their fries, known as frites in French and frieten in Flemish, a culinary masterpiece in every bite.
 You'll never hear a Belgian call them “french fries”, not even when speaking in English.
 There’s a lot of controversy around who invented fried potatoes, but I promise you – Belgians perfected them.
 Once you eat fries in Belgium, they’ll never taste as good anywhere else.

-The secret to the perfect Belgian fry is two-fold.
+Belgian fries hide a delightful secret in their preparation, a two-fold process that ensures each fry's unparalleled taste.
 First, the potato itself must be a soft variety, but, most importantly, the freshly cut potatoes must be fried twice: First at a lower temperature to cook the inside to a soft, fluffy consistency; and second, quickly at a higher temperature to cook the outside to crispy perfection.

 While you can get Belgian fries at virtually any restaurant, they are invariably best from a genuine friterie (French) or frietkot/frituur (Flemish).
 These fry shops can be anything from a small building to a fry truck and the best ones are hotly contested and voted on annually.
 While most do serve other foods (all of them deep-fried), the emphasis is always on cooking fries to crispy, golden perfection.